kubermatic/docs/content/kubermatic/master/guides/installation/expose_strategy/_index.en.md

 The expose strategies rely on a component called `nodeport-proxy`.
-It is basically a L4 service proxy (TCP only is supported at the moment), capable of routing the traffic based one:
+It is basically a L4 service proxy (TCP only is supported at the moment), capable of routing the traffic based on:

 * Destination port: this requires a unique port for each service.
 * SNI: TLS traffic can be routed based on SNI without termination.